Final report for LNE19-378

-The primary goal of educational program in this project is to achieve the adoption of the practices identified from the research outcomes by tree fruit and vegetable producers in Pennsylvania.
+The primary goal of educational program in this project was to achieve the adoption of the practices identified from the research outcomes by tree fruit and vegetable producers in Pennsylvania.
 The main approaches to achieve the goal include: 1) cultivate interest among producers through field visits, presentations, workshops, and publications; 2) demonstrate the selection, installation, configuration, and monitoring capability of sensor technologies and automated irrigation systems; and 3) assist growers in implementing precision sensing and irrigation system on their farms.

-In 2019, the major educational activities: need survey to growers on precision irrigation; in-service training of extension educators on precision irrigation; on-farm trails at commercial orchards (four commercial tree fruit growers in four apple orchards); extension fact sheets and other materials; presentations at academic, professional, and grower meetings.
+In 2019, the major educational activities: need survey to growers on precision irrigation; in-service training of extension educators on precision irrigation; on-farm trials at commercial orchards (four commercial tree fruit growers in four apple orchards); extension fact sheets and other materials; presentations at academic, professional, and grower meetings.
 The detail on individual educational activities are in the milestone report.